 - Use breathable pads to absorb the excess.
 This will keep underwear dry.

-- Wash externally often, with wipes and showers, to reduce bacteria.
+- Wash externally often, with fragrance and alcohol free wipes and showers, to reduce bacteria.

 - Boost your immune system to protect against infections.
 Your pregnancy vitamins should have you mostly covered there.